 concepts: The categories we use to cluster information.
-They organize specific information under one label (shelter, family, community, democracy, region).
+They organize specific information under one label (e.g., shelter, family, community, democracy, region).
 Concepts summarize and categorize objects.
 The difficulty of learning a concept depends on the number of characteristics, the abstractness or concreteness, and the reasoning that connects the characteristics.

-conclusion: A final decision or judgment: an opinion or decision that is formed after a period of thought or research.

-deficit thinking: Thinking that is revealed when candidates explain low academic performance based primarily on students' backgrounds, the challenges they face outside of school or from lack of family support.
+conclusion: A final decision or judgment: an opinion or decision that is formed after a period of thought or research.30 deficit thinking: Deficit thinking is revealed when candidates explain low academic performance based primarily on students' backgrounds, the challenges they face outside of school or from lack of family support.
 When this leads to a pattern of low expectations, not taking responsibility for providing appropriate support, or not acknowledging any student strengths, this is a deficit view.